Medical Guardian’s MGMove Watch Tested and Reviewed by Our Tech Experts in 2024

 FYI: While online, I also chatted with Avant, a customer-service agent, using the website’s Live Chat feature.
 Unlike other companies, Medical Guardian doesn’t require any personal information — such as your phone number or address — to take advantage of Live Chat support.

-The MGMove Smartwatch costs $199.95 up front.
-For comparison, the SOS Smartwatch from Bay Alarm Medical costs $159.
-I've tested both systems and discovered that the two watches look very similar and are likely made by the same manufacturer.
-The software and features are where you'll notice a difference.
-MGMove's more advanced features are worth the higher price, in my opinion.
+MGMove costs $199.95 upfront.
+This is less expensive than Medical Guardian’s previous smartwatch model, Freedom Guardian, which cost $249.95 before it was discontinued.
+For comparison, the SOS Smartwatch from Bay Alarm Medical costs $159, so Medical Guardian is on the pricier side.
+I’ve tested both systems and discovered that the two watches look very similar and are likely made by the same manufacturer.
+The software and features are where you’ll notice a difference.
+MGMove’s more advanced features offer excellent value.

-Along with purchasing the watch, you'll pay a monthly monitoring subscription.
+Along with purchasing the watch, you’ll pay a monthly monitoring subscription.
 The monthly and quarterly plans cost $39.95 per month, while the annual plan breaks down to $36.62 per month.
-Bay Alarm Medical charges $29.95 per month for monitoring, while WellBe charges $44.95 per month for its smartwatch.
-That places Medical Guardian in the middle.
+Bay Alarm Medical charges $34.95 per month for monitoring, while WellBe charges $29.95 per month for its smartwatch.
+That places Medical Guardian on the higher end of monthly prices.
+When you purchase your watch, you may also pay a shipping fee.

 Our unboxing experience may be a little different from yours.
 The box we received came with the MGMove and charging accessories, along with a branded water bottle, sticker, cooling towel, and T-shirt.
 That doesn’t appear to be a normal promotion, but rather a special package put together for reviewers.
 We’ve been reviewing Medical Guardian products for a long time, and we really appreciate this extra perk!